jgwiese/mcmc_bnn_symmetry/README.md

 This is the official repository for the publication "Towards Efficient Posterior Sampling in Deep Neural Networks by Exploiting Symmetry".

 # demonstrated functionality
-* cardinality of equioutput transformations for mlps
+* [check] cardinality of equioutput transformations for mlps
 * probabilistic bound calculations
 * performance comparison
     * MCMC (ours), MCMC (s.c.), DE, LA